crossbario/crossbar/docs/Basic-Concepts.rst

 There are two ways of classifying workers:

--  **functional**: router workers vs. component hosting
+-  **functional**: router workers vs. component hosting workers
 -  **technical**: native workers vs. guest workers

-On the **functional level**, a router worker provides WAMP routing functionality, while component hosts each contain one or more WAMP components.
-The typical use case will be for a Crossbar.io node to contain at least one router worker.
+On the **functional level**, a router worker provides WAMP routing functionality, while each component host contains one or more WAMP components.
+The typical use case will be for a Crossbar.io node to contain at least one (application) router worker.

 On the **technical level** the distinction is about the implementing technology used for a worker.
 Crossbar.io itself is written in Python